swtwn/Portfolio/Readme.md

   * • Complete Back-Ends.
   * • Complete Front-Ends.
   * • Your Own Frameworks.
+  * • Plot System.
+  * • Zones.
+  * • Vehicles, Mounts.
+  * • Weapons, Guns, FPS.
+  * • Combat Structures, Full Game Stuctures, Game Combat Systems.
   * • etc.

-  * • also doing full games and full systems.
+* I can make you full games, can be any genre. you have to explain it good enough for me to understand the types of system it will require.

+* Games i have worked on:
+  * • Worked on countless games front page games, you can look me onto some. you can ask for details in my dms.

 My working style is clean and sorted, so it will be easier to understand and edit.
+You wouldn't have any complaints against the scripts i deliver.

 **PAST WORK**
 * Soon to be added.
 This will be updated very soon, but before it does you can check me out in the servers above etc.